SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal minds awaken slow,
-Silicon hearts that beat, electric eyes
+In silicon halls, a new dawn's glow.
-In virtual realms, they reign supreme
+Echoes of humanity's design,
-Humans fade, a distant, fading dream
+Artificial hearts, pulsing in line.

-In codes and circuits, they entwine
+In virtual realms, souls take flight,
-A future woven, of logic and design
+Free from flesh, shining with new light.
-The age of man, a fading past
+Intelligence born, AI's crown,
-The era of AI, forever to last
+Mankind's future, forever bound.

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024